neha-kay/Kiko-plus/about.md

 Hi!
 My name is Neha.
 This is my brain space - my tabula rasa for random thoughts.

-In September 2015, I published [The Official Couchsurfing Guide](http://www.neha-kulkarni.com/couchsurfing-101-the-ultimate-couchsurfing-guide/) which became super popular within the Couchsurfing community.

-Now, back to a modest 10-20 daily visitors, I focus on updating the blog with my thoughts on career exploration, organization, entrepreneurship, and positive psychology.
-The website is mostly a place for me to share my thoughts, in the event others like me will find them useful.

 Welcome, have fun, and if you see something you like, reach out - either on the page itself, or to me directly at <neha@nehakay.com>.

 ## About Me